boxfish-studio/cookie-manager/README.md

 ## How to use

+### Show popup

 1. Import `CookieManager` component

 ```
 import { CookieManager } from '@iota/sveltekit-cookie-manager';`
 ```

-2. Add CookieManager to your html passing a configuration variable with desired settings as shown in example below
+2. Add `CookieManager` to your html passing a configuration variable with desired settings as shown in example below:

 ```